cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 This should resolve unmet webpack peer dependency errors we saw when updating the terra-toolkit version.

 If you provide any other webpack dev-dependencies in your package.json, either remove these or ensure they are using the correct versions.
-These might be `sass-loader`, `babel-loader`, `node-sass`, `postcss`, etc.
+These include `sass-loader`, `babel-loader`, `node-sass`, `postcss`, etc. Here is the [list of webpack dependencies](https://github.com/cerner/terra-toolkit/blob/master/docs/Webpack.md) that are installed with terra-toolki.

 ## Step 3.
 Add Babel Peer Dependencies